ahawkins/hawkins.io/blog/_posts/joy_of_design/2014-01-28-pesistence_with_repository_and_query_patterns.md

 layout: post
 ---

-Talking about the day layer is inevitable.
+Talking about the data layer is inevitable.
 I saved the least important part for last.
 I say least important because this entire layer is an implementation detail.
 The application could not care less about what happens behind the scenes.
 Conversely this could also be the most